googlearchive/cloud-functions-emulator/README.md

     functions deploy ~/myModule helloWorld --trigger-http

-This would deploy the `helloWorld` function in the Node module contained in the ~/myModule path.
+This would deploy the `helloWorld` function in the Node module contained in the `~/myModule` path.

+*Note: The module path should be a directory containing the Node module you want to deploy*

 ### Invoking a Function